-You should ask open-ended questions that encourage the applicant to demonstrate or explain their sales Grit.
+It would be best if you ask open-ended questions that encourage the applicant to demonstrate or explain their sales Grit.

 Here is an example of a Grit-related question:

 “Top performers do what the average won’t do.
-Give me a couple of examples where you were willing to do what others weren’t and tell me what motivated you.”
+Give me a couple of examples where you were willing to do what others weren’t, and tell me what motivated you.”

-Sign #7: Chosen candidates are rejecting your offers
+Sign #7: Chosen Candidates are Rejecting Your Offers

 Glassdoor reports that candidates typically reject job offers for three reasons: